When drought conditions warrant, Environment and Parks may allow grazing or haying on vacant public land.

 What are some of the vacant public lands currently available to producers?

-- Due to the dry conditions, Environment and Parks may allow short-term grazing or haying on suitable vacant public lands, as well as allowing producers with extra grazing capacity to graze other livestock on their leases.
+- During drought conditions, Environment and Parks may allow short-term grazing or haying on suitable vacant public lands.
+The Department may also allow producers with extra grazing capacity to graze other livestock on their leases.

-- There may be few alternative grazing opportunities on public land, and these may be limited locally.
+- There may be few additional grazing opportunities on local public land.

 - The department is working with stakeholders, counties and local producers to process applications on a timely basis.

-What is the process for livestock producers to obtain authorization to graze or hay vacant public land?
+How can livestock producers obtain authorization to graze or hay vacant public land?

-- There may be localized grazing or haying opportunities available on vacant public land.
-Applications will be considered on a case by case basis as there may be concerns about the suitability of these lands for grazing or haying due to environmental reasons, wildlife habitat, recreation areas, conflict with other users, access, or lack of infrastructure such as fencing and water.
+- Applications are considered on a case by case basis as there may be concerns about the suitability of these lands for grazing or haying due to environmental reasons, wildlife habitat, recreation areas, conflict with other users, access, or lack of infrastructure such as fencing and water.

-- Individuals may inquire about and apply for specific lands through their local Rangeland Agrologist's office.
+Individuals may inquire about and apply for specific lands through their local Environment and Parks office.

-- Yes, a leaseholder may be given approval to make underutilized lease land available to another producer.
+- Pending application and approval, a leaseholder may be given approval to make underutilized lease land available to another producer.

 - There are no additional costs to taxpayers in allowing short-term opportunities such as the temporary grazing of other livestock, or the temporary grazing or haying of vacant public lands.
-Producers approved to utilize forage on vacant public lands pay a standard fee for the use.
+Producers approved to utilize forage on vacant public lands pay a standard fee.